-When $\tau = 0$, we have $\theta^* = 0$, and the optimal contract induces pooling the groups over the entire domain. \end{coro}
+When $\tau = 0$, we have $\theta^* = 0$, and the optimal contract pools the groups over the entire domain. \end{coro}

 For Corollary~\ref{coro:ReMLRP}, when we consider $\tau = 0$, we are essentially comparing the distortion of production quantities and the transfer, $U^T(1)$.
-That is, we are studying the principal's objective by comparing the effect of distorting $q^N$ and $q^T$ and the effect of giving a pure transfer to the trait group.
-This Corollary shows that the optimal design is to pool the two groups and offer them the pooling contract, nad it implies $U^T(1) = 0$ is the utility level desgined for the most costly trait agent.
+That is, we are studying the principal's objective by comparing the effect of distorting $q^N$ and $q^T$, and the effect of giving a pure transfer to the trait group.
+This corollary shows that the optimal design is to pool the two groups and offer them the pooling contract, and it implies that $U^T(1) = 0$ is the utility level designed for the most costly trait agent.

 When we set $U^T(1)$ high, the principal sets quantities closer to the optimal level of production as if the group identity were observed.
-Although the reverse MLRP assumption distorts the trait group's contract more (which gives incentive for the trait agent to pretend to be a non-trait agent), in the end, the trait agent does not misreport because being in the trait group entitles the agent to receive this high transfer $U^T(1)$.
-When $U^T(1)$ starts decreasing, the principal treats the higher cost agents as if they are from the same group, and this pooling level of production distorts the quantity of the non-trait agents and redistributes the information rents toward the trait agents; thus, the level of information rent lies between $\frac{F^T(\theta)}{f^T(\theta)}$ and $\frac{F^N(\theta)}{f^N(\theta)}$.
+Although the reverse MLRP assumption distorts the trait group's contract more (which gives an incentive for the trait agent to pretend to be a non-trait agent), in the end, the trait agent does not misreport because being in the trait group entitles the agent to receive this high transfer $U^T(1)$.
+When $U^T(1)$ starts decreasing, the principal treats the higher cost agents as if they were from the same group, and this pooling level of production distorts the quantity of the non-trait agents and redistributes the information rents toward the trait agents; thus, the level of information rent lies between $\frac{F^T(\theta)}{f^T(\theta)}$ and $\frac{F^N(\theta)}{f^N(\theta)}$.

 When we consider $\tau > 0$, there must be a region where separating the trait agents from the non-trait agents is optimal for the principal, and the tax credit $\tau$ provides the incentive for separation.
 When $\tau$ increases, the region of separation increases until full separation is recovered.
-Even though Reverse MLRP makes the trait group's production distorted more than the non-trait group's when the group is observed, the tax credit $\tau$ offsets the production distortion, thus reducing the effect of reverse MLRP.
+Even though reverse MLRP makes the trait group's production more distorted than the non-trait group's when the group is observed, the tax credit $\tau$ offsets the production distortion, thus reducing the effect of reverse MLRP.